 If the vehicle you’re considering does have flood damage, that doesn’t necessarily have to be a deal breaker.
 But it’s very important to know what you’re getting into, find out what has been done to repair the damage, and get a complete inspection and recommendation from a trusted mechanic.

 You probably already have a car dealer you trust.
 However, the next time you’re in the market for a car, you may want to take a closer look at your dealer.

 Dealers around the U.S. have been taking in cars that have been previously totaled.
 How does this happen?
 First the salvage tagged cars are sold to wholesalers out of state.

 These wholesalers are dealers who cannot sell vehicles to the general public.
 They can only sell them to car dealers.

 The wholesalers that acquire these salvaged cars launder a fresh title to them that doesn’t reflect previously totaled damages.
 They then sell the cars to dealers who have no knowledge of the flood damage.
 This means that you should check with your dealer about their car sourcing.
 You can request that they inspect car’s you’re considering even further for damages caused by water.

 What to Do if You Have Vehicle Flood Damage

-As soon as the car is dry, check for internal damage or hire a mechanic to do so.
+As soon as the car is dry, in most cases, you will need a certified mechanic to assess the damage to your vehicle and prescribe the appropriate corrections and repairs.
 For instance, if you see water droplets on the oil dipstick, that probably means there’s water in the engine, which would mean the cylinders are broken.
-Change the oil and transmission fluid.